soorena776/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 namespaces in the test environment.

 An admission policy may have multiple bindings.
-To bind all other environments environment to have a maxReplicas limit of 100, create another `PolicyBinding`:
+To bind all other environments to have a maxReplicas limit of 100, create another `PolicyBinding`:

 ```yaml
 apiVersion: aadmissionregistration.k8s.io/v1alpha1